Scroll to top

 😕

-• FAQs fail to fully reduce uncertainty or reinforce confidence.
+• FAQs fail to fully reduce uncertainty or reinforce confidence at the end of the journey.

-Comparison fatigue reduced Using Progressive Disclosure, I surfaced only the "winning" differences upfront.
-Detailed technical specs were moved into expandable sections to satisfy power users without overwhelming skimmers.
+I surfaced only the winning differences upfront.
+Detailed technical specs were moved into expandable sections to satisfy power users without overwhelming skimmers, highlighting actual reasons to upgrade.

 Challenges, Wireframes and Iterations